xrettle/WFGY/TensionUniverse/BlackHole/Q102_home_bias_in_portfolios.md

    * if the gap is mostly explained by costs, tension is near zero,
    * if a big gap remains after subtracting costs, tension is positive.

-5. Combine tension across groups to get an overall home bias tension for the world or for a given country.
+5. Combine tension across groups to get an overall home bias tension for the world or for a given country, possibly at different levels of detail.

+6. Repeat this across countries, time periods, and different levels of resolution to see whether the tension stays small or remains large.

 The framework then considers two types of worlds: